-The ratio of debt to income is a tool lenders use to calculate how much money is available for your monthly mortgage payment after you have met your various other monthly debt payments.
+The debt to income ratio is a formula lenders use to determine how much money can be used for your monthly mortgage payment after you meet your various other monthly debt payments.

-Typically, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Usually, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything that makes up the full payment.
+In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything that makes up the full payment.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, auto loans, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, auto/boat payments, child support, and the like.

 - Gross monthly income of $3,500 x .28 = $980 can be applied to housing